|Land Area:||71.5 sq miles|

 Here we have edgy Brooklyn.
 Bushwick is the new frontier of hip in the city, offering relatively cheap rents and abundant (if no longer cheap) industrial loft space, while more traditional (and quickly gentrifying) Bedford-Stuyvesant ("Bed-Stuy") and Crown Heights boast many attractive brownstone row houses with spacious, high-ceilinged apartments.

 Working-class-family Brooklyn.
 These ares are largely residential and offer rents that are considerably lower than in the more fashionable neighborhoods (see above).

-Moving further down south we find neighborhoods that feel more sparse, less densely built-up and sometimes even less "urban" (although this is perhaps painting the picture with too broad of a brush: some sections of Southern Brooklyn are very much high-rise).
-The presence of immigrants (of first and second generation), notably from Italy and the countries of the former Soviet Union, is felt in many of these neighborhoods.
+Likewise, family-friendly and residential.
+Moving further down south we find Brooklyn neighborhoods that feel more sparse, less densely built-up and sometimes even less "urban" in character.
+This may be painting the picture with too broad of a brush, though: some sections of southern Brooklyn (CD's 9, 11,12, 13, 14, 15, and 17) are still very much high rise.
+The presence of first- and, especially, second- generation immigrants, notably from Italy and countries of the former Soviet Union, is felt in many of these areas.
 Brighton Beach, for example, is largely Russian-speaking.

 Community Districts 5, 16, 18

 These somewhat less fashionable and, in places, more economically challenged parts of Brooklyn may also hold some of the borough's best rental values.